lmkr/dat159/week1.md

 #### Access control device

-The hands-on is to be solved using TinkerCAD: https://www.tinkercad.com/
+The hands-on is to be solved using TinkerCAD: https://www.tinkercad.com/  You will have to create an account.

-You will have to create an account.
 If you have an Arduino board yourself, then you may also build the actual physical device.

-Start the assignment by drawing a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that shows the states of the device and how the devide may change its state.
+Start the assignment by drawing a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that shows the states of the device, and the transition that may take place causing the device to change its state.

-For approvement of the assignment you will have to either show the working solution to one of the lecturers - or hand-in a link to your TinkerCAD design on Canvas.
+For approvement of the assignment you will have to either show the working solution to one of the lecturers (Lars or Tosin) - or hand-in a link to your TinkerCAD design on Canvas.

 ##### Resources